TrilemmaCapital/Trilemma-Beta/README.md

 For more information about the tournament, please see the [tournament website](https://www.trilemmacapital.com/tournament).

+If you know nothing about Bitcoin or time series forecasting (or both), [start here](https://github.com/TrilemmaCapital/Trilemma-Beta/blob/main/start-here.md).

 ## Repo Structure
 - **tutorials**: Python JupyterLab notebooks that cover technical topics related to the tournament